-Please see below changes likely to occur over the coming years.
-Contact us for help in dealing with such changes.
+Please see below what's likely to change in the coming years and contact us for help in dealing with change.

 Global demand for energy will increase by 36% between now and 2035, according to forecasts.
 Emerging economies will account for almost all of this increase.